assembler-institute/mysql-basics/README.md

 ## 📔 Description

-Intro pill which served as our first contact with the DBMS "MySQL", where we set an environment variable to be able to run the program from the command line, imported an example database from a ".sql" file provided by the official MySQL team at the following lin <a href="https://dev.mysql.com/doc/employee/en/sakila-structure.html">, and executed queries such as <b>DELETE</b>, <b>GET</b>, <b>INSERT</b> or <b>UPDATE</b> to play around with a DB and to getting familiar with the SQL language.
+Intro pill which served as our first contact with the DBMS "MySQL", where we set an environment variable to be able to run the program from the command line, imported an example database from a ".sql" file provided by the official MySQL team at the following <a href="https://dev.mysql.com/doc/employee/en/sakila-structure.html"> link </a>, and executed queries such as <b>DELETE</b>, <b>GET</b>, <b>INSERT</b> or <b>UPDATE</b> to play around with a DB and to getting familiar with the SQL language.

 ### 📂 Content